-To find relations between concepts, we apply a well-known signal-to-noise ratio formula from data mining [16] to establish where the sum ranges over all clicked URLs.
+To find relations between concepts, we apply a well-known signal-to-noise ratio formula from data mining [16] to establish similarity between terms t1 and t2.
+The similarity value of Church and Hanks' formula always lies between [0,1], and thus can be used directly in Step where the sum ranges over all clicked URLs.
 Note that our representation changes the inverse document frequency by click popularity in the classical tf-idf weighting scheme.
 Different notions of vector similarity (e.g., cosine function or Pearson correlation) can be applied over the proposed vectorial representation of queries.
 Here we use the cosine function, which considers two documents similar if they have similar proportions of occurrences of words (but could have different length or word occurrence ordering).